Altinity/clickhouse-operator/docs/security_hardening.md

 See [operator configuration](https://github.com/Altinity/clickhouse-operator/blob/master/docs/operator_configuration.md) for more information about operator configuration files.

-The operator protects access for the '**clickhouse\_operator**' user using an IP mask.
+The operator also protects access for the '**clickhouse\_operator**' user using an IP mask.
 When deploying a user into a ClickHouse server, access is restricted to the IP address of the pod where the operator is running, and nothing else.
 Therefore, the '**clickhouse_operator**' user can not be used outside of this pod.

 ## Securing ClickHouse users